Internal communication is no longer a support function — it’s a business advantage.

 1. Two-way communication

-Having an effective internal communication strategy in place doesn’t just mean having the CEO share company updates with the employees.
+Having an effective internal communication strategy in place doesn’t just mean having the CEO share company updates with employees.
+One-way communication may inform, but it doesn’t engage.

-Instead, employees should be involved in the strategy and encouraged to initiate discussions.
+Instead, employees should be actively involved and encouraged to initiate discussions, ask questions, and share feedback.
+When people feel comfortable speaking up, communication becomes more effective and issues are addressed sooner.
 Remember, your internal communication should be a two-way street.

 4 internal communication challenges